top of page

 Look at the Leadership Years: Spotlight on 3rd Grade

-Third grade is an exciting and important year in the Montessori three-year cycle as the culminating year of Lower Elementary.
+Third grade is an exciting and important year in the Montessori three-year cycle as the culminating year of Lower Elementary program.
 Developmentally, third graders are just dipping their toe into what it means to be intellectually independent.
 This is a time when children start to think about their own sense of identity within the context of a larger group.
 They begin to think of themselves as individuals, and lean into their strengths and their own interests - the things that make them unique.
 At this age, children also become very attentive to social cues and learning the rules of social interactions in larger groups.
+In a Montessori elementary school environment, this developmental stage is intentionally supported through independence, leadership opportunities, and collaborative learning experiences.

 This is also a phase of development where kids try a lot of new things, how to challenge themselves and take healthy risks in order to grow.
 As with all new things, mistakes are part of the process, and third graders need the chance to be a little messy - literally and figuratively - to build these new competencies.

-At BHMS, our third grade curriculum is designed to give students a safe and supportive space to try things out and practice these big new skills.
+Leadership development is a cornerstone of Montessori elementary education, and third grade serves as a pivotal year for cultivating independence and responsibility.
+At Brooklyn Heights Elementary School, our third grade curriculum is designed to give students a safe and supportive space to try things out and practice these big new skills.
 Some specific examples of how we nurture this in our third grade students are:

 Leadership Class